Declutter tips for craft supplies

-Recently, one of my Feng Shui/Home Organizing clients asked me a question about decluttering her craft supplies.
-She lives in a studio cottage and is currently working hard at paring down her belongings to fit her space and current lifestyle.
-She’s taking action by sorting through all of her belongings, letting go of many and at the same time implementing Feng Shui adjustments.
+One of my Feng Shui/Home Organizing clients asked me for some declutter tips for how to declutter her craft supplies.
+She lives in a studio cottage and is currently working hard at pairing down her belongings to fit her space and current lifestyle.
+She was simultaneously sorting through all of her belongings, letting go of many things and implementing Feng Shui adjustments for balance and harmony.

-“What do you tell your clients to do who are crafters, quilters, etc… I have a fabric stash (probably 4-6 bins).
-I also do many other crafts like cross stitching, beading, wood burning… I do have several unfinished projects, mostly photo/scrap albums (3-4 bins).”
+“What do you tell your clients to do who are crafters, quilters, etc… ?
+I have a fabric stash (probably 4-6 bins).
+I also do many other crafts like cross stitching, beading, wood burning… and have several unfinished projects, mostly photo/scrap albums (3-4 bins).”

-This is a lot of fabric and craft supplies that requires a large amount of space to store.
+This is a lot of fabric and craft supplies that require a large amount of space to store.
 Since her space is small and storage is limited, I recommend she seriously consider how much space she has in her life right now for these things.
-I gave her these questions to guide her:
+I gave her the following questions to guide her:

 - Do you have room for all of it?